Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment

 Brief Interventions and Referral to Treatment

-- Provide feedback to the patient regarding screening and assessment results;
+- Providing feedback to the patient on screening and assessment results.

-- Discuss negative consequences that have occurred and the overall severity of
+- Discussing negative consequences and e overall severity of the condition.

-- Support the patient in making behavioral changes; and
+- Supporting the patient in making behavioral changes.

 Alcohol Misuse: Screening and Behavioral Counseling Interventions in Primary Care

-The USPSTF recommends that clinicians screen adults ages 18 or older for alcohol misuse and provide persons engaged in risky or hazardous drinking with brief behavioral counseling interventions to reduce alcohol misuse.
+The USPSTF recommends that clinicians screen adults age 18 and older for alcohol misuse and provide brief behavioral counseling interventions to reduce alcohol misuse.

 Treatment Referral